sbkashif/sbkashif.github.io/README.md

 - `thumbnail_credit` / `thumbnail_credit_url` — optional attribution.
 - `codes` / `preprints` — arrays used by the "Relevant links" component; each item can include `url`, `title`, `thumbnail`, and `description`.

+Notes about dates:
+- If `page_modified` is present in the front matter, the page will display "Last modified: ...".
+- If no modified date is provided but `date` exists, the page will display just the date.
+- If neither is present the page shows no date.

 Example `codes` block (in frontmatter):

 ```yaml